Automattic/jetpack/readme.txt

 = Why doesn't the plugin cache requests by search engine bots by default? =

 Those bots usually only visit each page once and if the page is not popular there's no point creating a cache file that will sit idle on your server.

-= Why shouldn't I create a cache file of every page on my site? =

-Like the previous question, there's no point caching pages that won't be visited.
-The large number of cache files will slow down the garbage collection system as it attempts to check each file.
-It also causes problems for hosting companies.
-In the event of a disk failure on your server it may take much longer to check the files.
-Remember how long a scandisk or a fsck took on a large drive?

 = A category page is showing instead of my homepage =